etesync/etesync-dav/README.md

 # Alternative Installation Methods

 This methods are not as easy as the pre-built binaries method above, but are also simple.
-Please follow the instructions below, following which follow the instructions in the [Configuration and running](#configuration-and-running) section below.
+Please follow the instructions below, following which follow the instructions in the [Configuration and running](#configuration-and-running) section.

 ## Docker

 Run one time initial setup to persist the required configuration into a docker volume.
-Check out the configuration section below for more information.
+Check out the configuration section for more information.

     docker run -it --rm -v etesync-dav:/data etesync/etesync-dav manage add USERNAME